-Nine years ago, they embarked on an SEO strategy that has since driven highly valuable traffic to their site.
+Ten years ago, a leading law firm in Sydney embarked on an SEO strategy that has since driven highly valuable traffic to its site.

-If you discovered a way to attract 7,000% more visitors to your business website and increase your conversation rate by 700% (yes percent in both cases), by adding high quality and engaging blog content, how quickly would you take up that opportunity?
+If you discovered a way to attract 7,000% more visitors to your business website and increase your conversation rate by 700%, by adding high-quality and engaging blog content, how quickly would you take up that opportunity?
 It’s a level of change that could have quite an impact on turnover.

-Our client, Sydney Criminal Lawyers has done exactly that over the past 9 years.
+Our client, a leading law firm in Sydney has done exactly that over the past 10 years.
 The good news is that we have agreed to share the content strategy and results with our readers.

-Nine years ago, we decided to target long tail keyword phrases (and topics arising from these phrases) for the SCL website.
-These were long tail phrases and topic areas that were already bringing some traffic to the website, but as the SCL site wasn’t high in the organic search results for those phrases, the number of visitors arriving via those keywords was low.
+Ten years ago, we decided to target long-tail keyword phrases (and topics arising from these phrases) for the law firm’s website.
+These were long-tail phrases and topic areas that were already bringing some traffic to the website, but as the site wasn’t ranking high in the organic search results for those phrases, the number of visitors arriving via those keywords was low.